-The following article was written by Chang Yang and Menghan An, youth fellows at China House Kenya in Nairobi
+The following article was written by Chang Yang and Menghan An, youth fellows at China House Kenya in Nairobi.

 “Currently we have no connection with Chinese companies or donors here.
-But we are keeping looking for one,” said Violet, a social worker at Euphrasia Women Centre in Kenya devoted to women vocational training and income generating programs.
+But we are keeping looking for one,” said Violet, a social worker at Euphrasia Women Centre in Kenya devoted to women vocational training and income-generating programs.

-After decades of rapid economic development, Chinese expanding presence in Africa has attracted international attentions.
+After decades of rapid economic development, Chinese expanding presence in Africa has attracted international attention.
 In the sixth Forum on China-Africa Cooperation, President Xi pledged over $60 billion in development projects to tackle issues such as poverty, infrastructure and public health, which casts a promising light on the women empowerment initiatives in African countries.

 Although Chinese aids have long been accused to be “new colonialism” in Africa, it should not be denied that some financial supports from China have helped to improve the economic and social prospects in local society.
-“I have a very good Chinese friend, Ann Chen, who brought huge, huge donations to us,” said Mercy the Chief Coordinator of Heshima Kenya, an NGO that provides safety shelter and vocational training to female refugees from East Africa.
+“I have a very good Chinese friend, Ann Chen, who brought huge, huge donations to us,” said Mercy the Chief Coordinator of Heshima Kenya, an NGO that provides safe shelter and vocational training to female refugees from East Africa.

 Besides direct financial aids, China is also creating employment opportunities to African labor market.
 According to the 2017 McKinsey report, 89% of workers in Chinese companies operating in Africa are local people.
 “I have a friend who works in a Chinese company, and I want to work at a Chinese company in the future because the company offers high wages,” said Shenell from Tandaza Trust Women Transform Center.
 Shenell is not the only African woman who is considering working at Chinese companies in Africa.